 And then an Angel saved me, a light in my life… It was Katherine, my wife.

-Excerpt from the collection: "Tales of a Greek Sailor"
+From the book "Tales of a Greek Sailor"

 Original Text & Narration: Panayotis V. Mataragas (Rotterdam)